Debt ceiling deal: What's in, what's out of the agreement to avert US default

 Republicans had proposed boosting work requirements for able-bodied adults without dependents in certain government assistance programs.
 They said it would bring more people into the workforce, who would then pay taxes and help shore up key entitlement programs, namely Social Security and Medicare.

-Democrats had roundly criticized the proposed changes, saying they would lead to fewer people able to afford food or health care without actually increasing job participation.

-House Republicans had passed legislation that would create new work requirements for some Medicaid recipients, but that was left out of the final agreement.

-But the agreement would expand some work requirements for the Supplemental Nutrition Assistance Program, or SNAP, formerly known as food stamps.
-The agreement would raise the age for existing work requirements from 49 to 54, similar to the Republican proposal, but those changes would expire in 2030.
-The White House said it would at the same time reduce the number of vulnerable people at all ages who are subject to the requirements.
+The agreement would expand some work requirements for the Supplemental Nutrition Assistance Program, or SNAP, formerly known as food stamps.
+It would raise the age for existing work requirements from 49 to 54, similar to the Republican proposal, but those changes would expire in 2030.
+The White House said it would at the same time reduce the number of vulnerable people — including veterans and people who are homeless — of all ages who are subject to the requirements.

+Many of those changes will sunset in 2030, allowing Congress to measure the effectiveness of these changes and make changes if need be.

 UNSPENT COVID MONEY

-The agreement would rescind about $30 billion in unspent coronavirus relief money that Congress approved though previous bills, with exceptions made for veterans medical care, housing assistance, the Indian Health Service, and some $5 billion for a program focused on rapidly developing the next generation of COVID-19 vaccines and treatments.
+The agreement would rescind about $30 billion in unspent coronavirus relief money that Congress approved through previous bills, with exceptions made for veterans’ medical care, housing assistance, the Indian Health Service, and some $5 billion for a program focused on rapidly developing the next generation of COVID-19 vaccines and treatments.

 SPEEDING UP ENERGY PROJECTS

-The deal puts in place changes in the National Environmental Policy Act that would designate "a single lead agency" to develop environmental reviews, in hopes of streamlining the process.
+The deal puts in place changes in the National Environmental Policy Act for the first time in nearly four decades that would designate "a single lead agency" to develop environmental reviews, in hopes of streamlining the process.

-Republicans had sought to repeal Biden's efforts to waive $10,000 to $20,000 in debt for nearly all borrowers who took out student loans.
-But the provision was a nonstarter for Democrats.
-The budget agreement would keep Biden's student loan relief in place, though the Supreme Court will have the ultimate say on the matter.
+Republicans have long sought to reel back the Biden administration's efforts to provide student loan relief and aid to millions of borrowers during the coronavirus pandemic.
+While the GOP proposal to rescind the White House's plan to waive $10,000 to $20,000 in debt for nearly all borrowers failed to make it into the package, Biden agreed to put an end to the pause on student loan repayment.

+Once Biden signs the package, the pause in student loan repayments would end within 60 days.

-The Supreme Court is dominated 6-3 by conservatives, and those justices’ questions in oral arguments showed skepticism about the legality of Biden’s student loans plan.
+The fate of student loan relief, meanwhile, will be decided at the Supreme Court, which is dominated 6-3 by its conservative wing.
+During oral arguments in the case, several of the justices expressed deep skepticism about the legality of Biden’s plan.
 A decision is expected before the end of June.

 Credit: AP